mahnooranjum/Programming_DataScience/README.md

 | 5- Pandas.ipynb  | Pandas in Data Science  |
 | 6- Plotting_Matplotlib.ipynb  | Matplotlib for plotting  |
 | 7- Plotting_Seaborn.ipynb  | Seaborn for pretty plotting  |

+## Data Generation
+Contains python files to create datasets for regression, classification and clustering problems
+## Getting Started
+Download the repository and run the notebooks using either of the following:
+> Python = 3+
+>